 Furthermore, in recent years, in the HVAC & Plumbing sector we have chosen to increase the use of brass with low lead content.

-Required initially by law in some countries that made it mandatory for domestic water applications, today it represents and increasingly large quantity of our production processes, counting for around 8 % of the alloys processed.
+Required initially by law in some countries that made it mandatory for domestic water applications, today it represents and increasingly large quantity of our production processes.
 Being one step ahead allows us to be ready to cope with any European legislation in future.

 At the same time, 98 % of the scraps of the plastics used in the production processes are recovered and turned into bodies or components of durable finished products.

 In recent years, actions have been taken to recover 100 % of incoming polyethylene packagings, which are sent to specialised suppliers for recycling.
-At the same time, the amount of polyurethane used in the packagings has been reduced by around 60 % and replaced with other ecological materials (e.g., paper and cardboard).
-In order to further improve the sustainability of our packagings, a study is also underway to replace, where possible, polyethylene packagings with other materials.
+At the same time, the amount of polyurethane used in the packagings has been reduced and replaced with other ecological materials (e.g., paper and cardboard).
+To further improve the sustainability of our packagings, a specific company function has been set up to identify alternative solutions to polyethylene, where possible.

-We have sought to intervene in many areas of our activities, introducing some 100 % electric vehicles to our fleet alongside other hybrid vehicles.
+We have sought to intervene in many areas of our activities, introducing some 100% electric vehicles to our fleet alongside other hybrid vehicles.